tianocore/edk2-staging/UnitTestFrameworkPkg/ReadMe.md

 In our INF file, we'll need to bring in the `UnitTestLib` library.
 Conveniently, the interface header for the `UnitTestLib` is located in `MdePkg`, so you shouldn't need to depend on any other packages.
-As long as your DSC file knows where to find the lib implmentation that you want to use, you should be good to go.
+As long as your DSC file knows where to find the lib implementation that you want to use, you should be good to go.

 See this example in 'SampleUnitTestApp.inf'...